 FAM asks: What are ways of being on the land that have been supplanted by colonialism and patriarchy?
 What knowledge can institutions and culture makers access if seeking to approach these projects with a socio-political consciousness?
 Visitors to the Gardiner Museum are invited to participate in the symbolic building and disseminating gesture by contributing and bringing in their own bricks, which will become part of the installation in the gallery.
 The formation of the brick pile will take form over the course of the project as it grows.

-Amid the installation, the exhibition hall will also host “riot rock rattles” made in a workshop facilitated by artist Tsēma Igharas, and public rehearsals led by artist Christopher Willes of Pauline Oliveros’ seminal “Sonic Meditations” to consider the sonic as a way to take up space.
+Amid the installation, the exhibition hall will also host “riot rock rattles” made in a workshop facilitated by artist Tsēma Igharas, and public rehearsals of Pauline Oliveros’ “Sonic Meditations” to consider the sonic as a way to take up space.

 Saturdays May 27 & June 3, 10 am to 4 pm